Responsive Web Design Testing

 The goal of testing of responsive design is to check the mapping of content, the performance of all control elements and the convenience of using all the functions of a web page on any device, regardless of the type of browser, JS version, or screen size.

 To achieve this goal testers build a document with test procedures, including a list of parameters for each web page, type of test (manual, partially automated, fully automated), and a list of software emulators or physical devices to perform tests.
+Many responsive web design testers skip this step, but later on as the project grows, this document plays a significant role and saves a lot of time and budget for responsive design implementation.
+Responsible project managers and heads of testing departments should keep this document up to date and motivate testers to work with this document.

 From a technology point of view, the responsive layout uses the viewport tag and CSS media queries.
 Meta viewport tags need to be included in the head of the page.
 As a simple example, let's consider the following line: